-Late Saturday evening, the last ends were woven on this version of the Reversible Fluted Rib Afghan.
+Late Saturday evening, the last ends were woven on the berry version of the reversible Fluted Rib afghan.
 In the photo, you can see the ribbed side above the blanket fold line and the fluted side below it.

 It's designed to function as a lap robe, because that's the size that gets near-constant use in this household.
 The yarn is a blend of wool and cotton, which means it's light but warm, a great weight for chilly spring mornings and evenings.

 As you know, most of my afghans are designed to use stash yarn, but this one has been particularly valuable in that department.
 Not only is this two-toned slip stitch reversible, it’s taken eight different one-skein yarns (four of which I referred to as "the uglies") and blended them into a cohesive whole.